 Video provides evidence teachers can use to begin addressing challenges, either on their own, by collaborating with colleagues or through the support of a coach or administrator.

 When teachers combine well-crafted teacher self-reflection questions with classroom video, the results are accelerated and expanded.
 Teachers will have realizations like:

 - When it’s necessary to slow down and allow students more time to grasp topics

 - When it’s beneficial to transition from sage on the stage to guide on the side

 - Where you can allocate more time in your lessons to address more difficult topics and answer student questions

 - Where holes in content and jumps in logic exist

 - Where you spend more of your time physically in the classroom whilst teaching

 And more.
 Having the objective evidence of classroom video, along with thought-provoking teacher self-reflection questions, is a truly powerful combo for educator growth.

 Even the best have room for improvement.
-The little time you spend here and there watching video of yourself teaching—assessing yourself—will open your eyes to teaching habits (good or bad) you never realized you had.
+The short time you spend engaging in reflection can open your eyes to teaching habits (good or bad) you never realized you had.
 You’ll see how students react to those habits, how their level of attention is altered, and how the changes you make to your behavior in the classroom changes their behavior.
 Throughout the process, you’ll also learn new techniques and ways of approaching instruction that are worth sharing with your peers.